-.5.2.1 Specific objectives of investment priority and expected results
+2.5.2.1 Specific objectives of investment priority and expected results

 Specific objective 5.1.1 Enhancing the educational level of members of marginalized communities, including, without limitation, the Roma, at all levels of education with an emphasis on pre-primary education selected communities with high percentage of the Roma, kindergartens were attended by 28% of children aged 3-635.
 In order to improve the unfavourable condition resulting in a low educational level of the Roma, especially those of the MRC environment, the SR, in line with the Council Recommendation to the NPR SR 2014, adopted measures necessary to balance structural disadvantages faced by children from SZP, especially from MRC with low chances of leaving bad socioeconomic situation and obtaining education.
 Measures to include these children are described in the Action Plan of Strategy of the SR for integration of the Roma.
 Until 2015, the Ministry of Education, Research, Science and Sport of the SR will introduce free pre-primary education for children from SZP from 3 years of age.
-Measures relate to special education of teachers for MRC, prevention of erroneous classification of children from SZP to special schools, higher number of assistant teachers and the consequent higher subsidy per pupil, spare time care, completion of the Roma in their mother tongue36.
+Measures relate to special education of teachers for MRC, prevention of erroneous classification of children from SZP to special schools, higher number of assistant teachers and the consequent higher subsidy per pupil, spare time care, completion of elementary education for pupils who have not finished the elementary school, and education of the Roma in their mother tongue36.